Overview

 Consistent with its fiduciary responsibilities, we seek best execution with respect to the clients'

 transactions by blocking client trades to reduce commissions and transaction costs.
-To the best of our
+To the best of

-quantitative factors.
+qualitative and quantitative factors.

 Brokerage for Client Referrals